 one mile to the Chesapeake Bay Field Lab.
 Turn around and return to Thomas Rd.
 Turn left at Thomas Rd.

 and run south approximately 1.3 miles to the entrance of Camp Merrylande.
 Turn around and return

 to Rte 249; turn left and run north, crossing the bridge back to the mainland.

 Mile ~8 to ~11.5, Rte 249 and Lighthouse Road: Continue north on 249 for approximately .9 miles;

 turn left on Lighthouse Rd. and run approximately 1.1 mile to the Piney Point Lighthouse Museum.

 Turn around and return to Rte 249.

-sight the course marshal who'll wave you left, back through the same gate where you started, and to the finish line!
+re-enter the campus through the same gate where you started, and run to the finish line!